caseyamcl/openapi-params/README.md

  * ]
  */

-// Get documentation is an array var_dump($queryParams->getApiDocumentation());
+// The API documentation is an array var_dump($queryParams->getApiDocumentation());
 ```